JacobSNGoodwin/ranker-course/tutorials/11-validation-and-exceptions.md

 For now, and we may or may not update this later, I really just want to convert a `BadRequestException`, which is a subclass of `HttpException` into a `WsBadRequestException`.
 Remember earlier in this tutorial how we added a validation pipe?
 Well, this pipe only throws `BadRequest` Http exceptions.
 In subsequent tutorials, we'll actually use a similar class to validate an incoming socket event payload, and we want a way to convert the error into a websocket exception message.

 The way I'm extracting the response, and then the message field is just something you'll need to play around with.
 But getting the `message` field should be valid in most cases.
-If it's null or undefined though, we'll just send a `Bad Request` message.
+If it's null or undefined though, we'll just send a `BadRequest`, which should be the `exception.name`.

 Also note that we emit the `exception` type message ourselves via a socket client.
 We cannot just rethrow and exception, because we're already in the exception handling zone of Nest, and there's not other code to handle errors after this.